JamesWoolfenden/terraform-cloudflare-adblock/README.md

 CLOUDFLARE_EMAIL

-Im also using an AWS state file, if you use the same then youll also need to provide adequate AWS creds and env vars.
+I'm also using an AWS state file, if you use the same then you'll also need to provide adequate AWS creds and env vars.

 Adapted from <https://blog.marcolancini.it/2022/blog-serverless-ad-blocking-with-cloudflare-gateway/>.